microsoft/fabric-racing-sim/README.md

 2. Open the extracted folder, and open the subfolder named *config*.

 3. Replace the *appsettings.json* file with the contents of the *appsettings.json* file you downloaded from your Fabric workspace.

+> For the Telemetry client to receive UDP data from network - if using another PC or an XBox - you may need to open UDP on Windows firewall.
+You can run this command in your terminal to open it
+> `netsh advfirewall firewall add rule name="Forza Telemetry UDP 5300" dir=in action=allow protocol=UDP localport=5300`

 ### Part 3 - Configure your game settings